Where is the carbonate on Mars?

 Carbonate rocks on Mars

 - Bring up JMARS maps of carbonate rocks for students to view the extent (or lack thereof) of carbonate rocks.

 - Where are the carbonate minerals most common?

 Carbonates – a class of sedimentary rocks composed primarily of carbonate minerals ranging from calcite to dolomite.

 Consider the biosphere, lithosphere, and current atmospheric conditions of Mars at present, when responding to the following questions:

 - What would students need to change about Mars today for Mars to be conducive to carbonate development?

-Present Figure 1 of Mars (for a full resolution image see the Image File for this module) and ask students the following questions:
+Present the following image of Mars (for a full resolution image see the Image File for this module) and ask students the following questions:

 In this hypothetical situation (although real imagery)

 - Where might you find carbonates?